DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-11-28-collecting-more-useful-information-about-why-trainees-withdraw.md

 ---

 We want to understand more about why trainee teachers withdraw from courses.
-This could help the DfE to support trainees better and reduce the number of people who withdraw.
+This could help the Department for Education to support trainees better and reduce the number of people who withdraw.

 The current withdrawal journey:

 - uses the list of withdrawal reasons from the old database of trainee teachers and providers (DTTP) - some of these reasons are unclear, very similar or rarely used
-- only collects more details if the user selects ‘other’, so usually we only know the general reason why a trainee withdrew
+- only collects more details if the user selects ‘for another reason’, so usually we only know the general reason why a trainee withdrew
 - only allows the user to select one reason
-- is only used for trainees added manually - this includes all SCITT trainees and a minority of HEI trainees
+- is only used for trainees added manually, which means that it excludes most trainees on courses run by higher education institutions

 ## Analysis

-With the most frequently used listed first, the withdrawal reasons used in the 2021 to 2022 academic year were:
+We looked at the withdrawal reasons used in the 2021 to 2022 academic year.
+With the most frequently used listed first, they were:

 - personal reasons
 - unknown